-Cases of this mystery illness are generally seen between August and November.
+Cases are generally seen between August and November.
 SCI can affect dogs of any size, shape or sex and it causes dogs to become very ill, very quickly after being walked in woodland.

 The most common clinical signs are sickness, diarrhoea and lethargy typically experienced within 72 hours of walking in woodland.
 If you suspect your dog is showing signs of SCI then please contact your vet immediately.